caronc/nzbget-dirwatch/README.md

 NZB-Files in (for processing).
 This is okay for most people, but consider a scenario where...
 - you have a DropBox share; you could easily download an NZB-File from your tablet/phone and copy into here.
-The just know that back at home NZBGet just processed it for download for when you get home.
+Then just know that your NZBGet server back at home will processed automatically for you!
 - Maybe there are multiple users on your network who each want use NZBGet too; rather then giving them your admin login (to NZBGet), you can just set this script up to scan a designated folder (in each of their home